 Rockin’ and Glory are the first two Miami record labels founded by Henry Stone.

 These labels began operating as early as 1950 in limited runs; and officially releasing records with matrix numbers in 1952.

-The Rockin’ and Glory labels specialized in r&b and Gospel music, and also featured blues, and even some bluegrass.
+The Rockin’ and Glory labels specialized in R&B, gospel music, blues; even some bluegrass, and country.
 These 78rpm platters were the foundation for the jukebox era.

 Artists who recorded for Henry Stone’s Rockin’ label include Ray Charles, Lightnin’ Hopkins, Earl Hooker, John Lee Hooker, Wilbert Harrison, and blues unknowns like W.C.
-Baker, who was a singer/songwriter/guitar player who also worked as a shipping clerk for Stone’s record distribution company.
+Baker, who was a singer/songwriter/guitar player who worked as a shipping clerk for Stone’s record distribution company.

-The Glory label and its artists represent the epochal age of indie Gospel, manufactured, and distributed by Henry Stone in Miami and throughout Florida.
-Glory Records was the label for choral groups like The Spiritual Harmonizers, The Miami Soul Stirrers, and preachers like Reverend A Johnson, who delivered sanctified truth in the form of song.
+Glory Records was the label for choral groups like The Spiritual Harmonizers, The Miami Soul Stirrers, and preachers like Reverend A Johnson, who delivered sanctified truth in song.

 By 1953, the labels were fully established and generating national attention in the form of articles in Billboard and Cashbox Magazines.

 Just check out the above piece from a February 14th, 1953 Column in BILLBOARD Magazine.
 It Reads

 “Henry Stone, Stone Distributors returned from an extended business swing thru the South and North, promoting numbers on his Rockin’ label.
-Stone reports a wave of general prosperity thruout the states he visited.
+Stone reports a wave of general prosperity throughout the states he visited.
 Miami’s crying need, he believes, is more industry to give jobs to the many thousands who want to live here.”